Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.

-Read on to learn the best colors and finishes for both interiors and exteriors, how to make the right choice for different styles of rooms and homes, and practical cost saving tips and tricks.
+Read on to find the best interior and exterior paint colors to sell a house, how to make the right choice for different styles of rooms and homes, and practical cost saving tips and tricks.

 Should I paint my house before selling?

 It’s almost always a good idea to paint before you sell your house, assuming your timeline and budget allow for it.